gkendal/future/README.md

 ## 🏁 Start the app

-- Install dependencies: `yarn`
+- Install dependencies: `pnpm install`

-- Next.js local dev: `yarn web`
+- Next.js local dev: `pnpm web`

-To run with optimizer on in dev mode (just for testing, it's faster to leave it off): `yarn web:extract`.
-To build for production `yarn web:prod`.
+To run with optimizer on in dev mode (just for testing, it's faster to leave it off): `pnpm web:extract`.
+To build for production `pnpm web:prod`.

 To see debug output to verify the compiler, add `// debug` as a comment to the top of any file.

-- Expo local dev: `yarn native`
+- Expo local dev: `pnpm native`

 ## UI Kit